Somali Airlines: Relaunch

 In January 2023, Somalia’s airspace was upgraded to Class A after almost 30 years of disruption.
 The Somali Civil Aviation Authority began managing Class A airspace over the Mogadishu Flight Information Region (FIR), following coordination with the International Civil Aviation Organization (ICAO).

 In 2024, in an interview on Somali National Television (SNTV), Director of the Somali Civil Aviation Authority affirmed the government’s operational readiness.
 He said the authority is fully prepared and has the capacity to certify the airline, issue air operator approvals, and license both flight crew and maintenance personnel.
 He emphasized that if Somali Airlines were to commence operations tomorrow, all necessary regulatory support is already in place.

 He also revealed that he served on the committee overseeing the relaunch preparations.
 According to him, the committee has successfully resolved all outstanding legacy documentation, regulatory challenges, operational issues, and other matters inherited from the former Somali Airlines.

 Also in 2024, the Somali government began training future Somali Airlines pilots through the newly established Gamtecs Aviation Academy in Mogadishu.
 The academy, which does not admit members of the general public, recruited certified instructors and launched training programs exclusively for government-assigned cadets.
 Training utilized two Cessna aircraft, 6O-AAK (Cessna 172RG) and 6O-AAJ (Cessna FR172J), for initial flight instruction.

-According to Somali National Television (SNTV), cadets who successfully complete their Private Pilot Licence in Mogadishu would be sent to Italy, specifically Milan, thorough a government partnership with an Italian flight school.
+According to Somali National Television, cadets who successfully complete their Private Pilot Licence in Mogadishu would be sent to Italy, specifically Milan, thorough a government partnership with an Italian flight school.
 There they will pursue advanced certifications including the Commercial Pilot License (CPL), Airline Transport Pilot License (ATPL), and aircraft type ratings.
 The report said that some pilots will work for Somali Airlines and others will join the Somali Air Force.

 On 23 March 2025, the Minister of Transport and Civil Aviation, Mohamed Abdullahi Farah, stated the government’s intention to bring Somali Airlines back into service.
 He confirmed that the first phase would focus on regional flights and rebuilding the airline step by step.

 Following the March announcement, in May 2025, the government appointed Abdulahi Iman as the airline’s Chief Executive Officer.
 The move marked the first tangible step toward the airline’s operational revival, transitioning from planning to implementation.